I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-JumpScare-2.0/ReadMe.md

 ## Description

-This script will jumpscare your target
+This script will jumpscare your target.

-A jumpscare video will be downloaded to their temp directory
+A jumpscare video will be downloaded to their temp directory.

-When a mouse movement is detected that video will be played in the powershell console at max volume and fullscreen
+When a mouse movement is detected that video will be played in the powershell console at max volume and fullscreen.

 ## Getting Started